freebsd/freebsd-src/MdePkg/Library/StackCheckLib/Readme.md

 `-fstack-protector` to GCC builds.
 This will cause stack cookie references to be inserted throughout the code.
 Every module should have a `StackCheckLib` instance linked to satisfy these references.
-So every module doesn't need to add `StackCheckLib` to the LibraryClasses section of the INF file, `StackCheckLib` instances should be linked as NULL in the platform DSC files.
+So every module doesn't need to add `StackCheckLib` to the LibraryClasses section of the INF file, `StackCheckLib` is added as a dependency for each entry point lib.
+This means that custom entry point libs need to have StackCheckLib added as a dependency.
 The only exception to this is MSVC built host-based unit tests as they will be compiled with the runtime libraries which already contain the stack cookie definitions and will collide with `StackCheckLib`.
 A `StackCheckLibHostApplication.inf` is linked by `UnitTestFrameworkPkg/UnitTestFrameworkPkgHost.dsc.inc` that provides the stack